LohanGuedes/rate-limiter-challenge-go/README.md

 > With this in mind, I suppose that they want us to be able to add easily,
 > either in Code and/or configuration-files possible rules and types

-NOTES:
-Your solution will be evaluated on code quality, clarity and development best practices.

-Take into account that this is the initial assessment of the work quality that you can produce in a productive environment so show your best face.

-Feel free to use the programming language, frameworks, technologies, etc that you feel more comfortable with.

-Below you'll find a code snippet that can serve as a guidance of one of the implementation alternatives in Java.
-Feel free to use it if you find it useful or ignore it otherwise; it is not required to use it at all nor translate this code to your programming language.

-Please share with us the link of the repository containing the application source code when finished and let us know to schedule the meeting to review the app.

-Feel free to ping me any question you might have about this technical assessment.

-Code snippet sample

 ```java
 import java.io.*;